mrfearless/CopyToAsm-Plugin-x64/release/CopyToAsm-readme.txt

 - Indicates if jump destinations are outside selection range.
 - Code comments to indicate start/end and outside range.
 - Options to adjust comments and label outputs.
+- Format hex values as C style (0x) or Masm style.

 Notes